PhucHauDeveloper/Port-Windows-11-Xiaomi-Mi-Mix-2s/guide/English/1-partition-en.md

 - These commands have been tested.
 - Ignore `udevadm` warnings
 - Do not run the same command twice
+- On recovery and uefi, screen not working.
 - DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Facebook](https://www.facebook.com/ThaiHoangPhucHau/)

 #### ⚠️ Do not run all commands at once, execute them in order!